Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 and the Registrar may reverse or alter such order; and the order passed by the Registrar on

-appeal shall be final. - Every Muhammadan Registrar shall, at the expiration of every month send certified
+10. Every Muhammadan Registrar shall, at the expiration of every month send certified

 copies of all entries made by him during the month in the registers mentioned in section 6 of